idaholab/moose/modules/doc/content/python/index.md

 ## Setup

-MOOSE includes various python packages within the python directory within MOOSE.
-In order to use these packages the python directory it must be made available to the python interpreter, which is accomplished by setting the `PYTHONPATH` environment variable to include this location.
+MOOSE includes various python packages within the python directory.
+In order to use these packages the python directory must be made available to the interpreter, which is accomplished by setting the `PYTHONPATH` environment variable.
 The following can be set on the command line or inserted into your bash environment.

 ```bash
 export PYTHONPATH=$PYTHONPATH:~/projects/moose/python